LyaSolis/Udacity-AzureML-Nano-Degree/Project3/README.md

 *TODO:* Write a short introduction to your project.
 This project serves as a capstone project for my

+Classification of text documents using sparse features

+This is documentation for an old release of Scikit-learn (version 0.19).
+Try the latest stable release (version 1.1) or development (unstable) versions.

+Classification of text documents using sparse features This is an example showing how scikit-learn can be used to classify documents by topics using a bag-of-words approach.
+This example uses a scipy.sparse matrix to store the features and demonstrates various classifiers that can efficiently handle sparse matrices.

+The dataset used in this example is the 20 newsgroups dataset.
+It will be automatically downloaded, then cached.

+The bar plot indicates the accuracy, training time (normalized) and test time (normalized) of each classifier.

 NER and Relation Extraction from EHR.
 This repository includes code for NER and RE methods on EHR records.
 <img width="997" alt="Screenshot 2022-05-12 at 15 11 20" src="https://user-images.githubusercontent.com/24227297/168095265-2ddbcfc0-497c-4a1e-a1d5-fbb4be79d1b6.png">